katerobsau/extremeAnomalies/README.md

-# Quality Control for Rainfall Extremes in Observational and Gridded Datasets
+# Quality Control for Rainfall Extremes

 Given some of the quality issues with extremes in observational data and the flow on impacts to gridded datasets, I've decided to start a repository that catalogues existing issues.
 Perhaps this a good place to crowd-source some solutions.